SAP-samples/xsc-to-native-hana-cloud/README.md

   - Analytical Privilege

 HCO_DEMOCONTENT follows the XS Classic Programming Model(XSC) and uses SAP HANA on-premise for the database.
 This article describes the steps to be followed to migrate this Delivery Unit from XS Classic to SAP HANA Native with SAP HANA Cloud as the database using the SAP HANA Application Migration Assistant.
+The SAP HANA Application Migration Assistant performs only database artifact migration.
+It does not perform any service layer migration and does not use AI to perform any part of the migration process.
+All transformations are rule-based and deterministic.

 <p align="center">
 <img src="images\SAPHAMASD.png">